w3c/webextensions/proposals/suppress_permissions_warning_on_update.md

 ** Proposal Summary**

 Add a new boolean property to the manifest that changes the default behavior of added "permissions" during the extension's update.
 Instead of showing a "warning," permissions shouldn't be granted; they should behave like they are optional until an extension is requested.
+It doesn't change behavior during install time or for permission that doesn't trigger a warning.

 Extension manifest file example: